YehudaGN/Desert-Runner/README.md

 Wednesday - 8/18/21 - I will have added nav links, Instructions, and hunting down potential game breaking bugs

 Thursday Morning - 8/19/21 - The final polishing will be done.

-<h1> Bonus Features </h1>

-Bonus features include:

-- Implementing random terrain generation

-- Calculating the increase in difficulty with regards to platforms at different heights so that it will still be playable.

 #Credits